Pratham2u/Pratham-demo/README.md

 # Pratham-demo
-This is my first Git repo
+This is my first Git repo.
+Author- Prathampoojit Bandi